dodosaurus/endurance-legends/README.md

   - [ ] trigger events on new activity addition, on first login, on booster purchase
   - [ ] ui desing - table rows should have distinguishable design to let user know what event it was
   - [ ] column with earnd coins per earning (badge with SVG), remove badge from country
-- [ ] on activity show more info - map for ex. when clicked and row is expanded
 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins
 - [ ] error rate limit page redirect when 429 is returned from Strava
 - [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirecte to Strava and Authorize; how to identify such user coming to our app)